 Given that circumstances could change at any time, it’s always worth being prepared for the worst.

-1. Start a rainy day fund: Start small and start putting away a portion of money, even if it’s just a tenner a month, and gradually build up to what you can afford to save.
+Start small and start putting away a portion of money, even if it’s just a tenner a month, and gradually build up to what you can afford to save.
 Set up a standing order from your current account into a savings account on payday so saving is a priority.
 Every penny you save is an extra penny you won’t have to borrow if you face an emergency.

-2. Life insurance: Life insurance can help cover costs in a range of emergencies, such as natural disasters, sudden illness, death and injury.
+Life insurance can help cover costs in a range of emergencies, such as natural disasters, sudden illness, death and injury.
 It can also be ideal for families with no safety net, who don’t want to borrow money from friends and family, or who just want some extra security.
 Policies start at around £7 a month.
 The downside is that, in most cases, life insurance won’t cover redundancy.

-3. Seek professional advice: If you find yourself out of work, trapped, or on the brink of becoming broke, there are people out there to help you.
+If you find yourself out of work, trapped, or on the brink of becoming broke, there are people out there to help you.
 You can seek professional finance advice or get in touch with your local Citizen’s Advice to see what help you’re entitled to.

 • If you’re unwell or you’ve left work to care for someone, you may qualify for carer’s allowance.
 If you have a long-term health condition, you can also apply for state support to help with extra costs.